Our Purpose - Chocolate Together

 At Cococo, we are a team of talented people with shared purpose.
 We believe chocolate is most fully appreciated and best enjoyed when it is an experience shared between people.
 We believe chocolate is a food that requires all of us — consumers, industry, farmers, buyers, and sellers — to work collaboratively with the shared goal of improving cocoa sustainability across the supply chain.
 That’s chocolate together.

-Through transparency in cocoa sourcing, choosing fair trade and sustainable supplies wherever possible, using simple ingredients, and no artificial preservatives, and making the most delicious chocolate confections anywhere, we strive to achieve Chocolate Together every day.
+Through transparency in cocoa sourcing, choosing fair trade and sustainable supplies wherever possible, employing good manufacturing practices, using simple ingredients, and no artificial preservatives, and making the most delicious chocolate confections anywhere, we strive to achieve Chocolate Together every day.

 Cococo’s vision is to be the foremost sustainable chocolate confectionery where we believe in Chocolate Together; where artisan spirit, collaboration, and social activism meet; where sourcing counts; where the main point is to have fun; where people care deeply about quality chocolate and simple ingredients; where delicious taste overrules shelf-life-preserving sugar; and where we commit to the goal of less but better.

 - Less but better means consuming in sustainable quantities, paying a reasonable and fair price for an uncommon indulgence, and in the bargain having the opportunity to truly savour the diversity of tastes that nature has to oﬀer.

 - Less but better means cocoa and chocolate should be bought and sold at fair trade prices.
 If the industry continues with its historical practices of buying and selling cocoa and chocolate too cheaply, then the cocoa economy won't work, and people and the environment will suﬀer.